GianlucaP106/mynav/README.md

 # mynav

-A user friendly TUI workspace manager, aiming to allow for an easy view of all your workspaces in a terminal environment.
+A user friendly TUI workspace and session manager, aiming to allow for an easy view of all your workspaces and sessions in a terminal environment.

 ### Main tab